Paul O'Halloran

 Paul Basil O'Halloran (born 17 April 1950) is an Australian former politician.

 Early life

 O'Halloran grew up on a dairy farm at Preolenna on the north west coast of Tasmania and later moved to North Motton.
-Early in life he was a Labor supporter, but his activism in the Franklin Dam dispute lead him to the Greens.
+Early in life he was a Labor supporter, but his activism in the Franklin Dam dispute led him to the Greens.
 Prior to politics, he was a schoolteacher and administrator and later a scientist at the University of Tasmania, where he managed a university agricultural industry project aimed at linking educator providers with industry.

 Political career

 O'Halloran was a Greens candidate for several state elections before being elected to the Division of Braddon in the Tasmanian House of Assembly in 2010, receiving 7.9% of first preference votes.
 O'Halloran is the first Greens member for Braddon since Di Hollister lost her seat in 1998.

 He was not re-elected at the 2014 House of Assembly elections.